shopware/docs/guides/plugins/plugins/framework/data-handling/add-complex-data-to-existing-entities.md

 #### Writing into the new field

-As already mentioned, your new association is automatically being loaded every time a product entity is loaded.
-This section here will show you how to write to the new field instead.
+As already mentioned, your new association is automatically loaded every time a product entity is loaded.
+This section will show you how to write to the new field instead.

-As every [write operation](writing-data), this is done via the product repository in this example.
+As with every [write operation](writing-data), this is done via the product repository in this example.

 ```php
 $this->productRepository->upsert([[